example42/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

     tp::install { 'puppet': }

-but if you want to install the same application using the upstream repositories, provided by the same application authors, you can write:
+but if you want to install the same application using the upstream Puppet repositories, provided by the same application authors, you can write:

     tp::install { 'puppet':
       upstream_repo => true,